chyavan-mc/STA-380/Solutions.md

 So the association of liquor and red/blush wine with bottled beer makes perfect sense, and its confidence conveys the same narrative.
-Placing these above itemsets next to each other in the grocery store will make shopping very convenient for the customers.
+Placing these above itemsets next to each other in the grocery store will make shopping convenient for the customers.